jb55/kindlize/README.md

 ========

 Tired and/or guilty of printing out arXiv pre-prints everyday?
-Frustrated by the experience of reading two-column journal articles on your e-reader?
+Frustrated by the experience of reading two-column journal articles on your Kindle e-reader?

 If you happen to own a [Kindle DX](http://www.amazon.com/Kindle-DX-Wireless-Reader-3G-Global/dp/B002GYWHSQ)